 He stroked the aforementioned brows to acknowledge the compliment.
-“It’s like she forgot the man’s hair is supernatural.”
+“Has she forgotten the man’s hair is supernatural?”

 Gin had to take Ethan’s side in this particular dispute.
 Lex would be cranky after prolonged confinement of his long limbs and impatient energy, but an ominous glare only enhanced his state of being perpetually, effortlessly camera ready.

 Even near death, he’d looked like a fallen angel, dark and wounded within the cage of a hospital bed, otherworldly splendor untouchable by mere mortals.